 Find a Comprehensively Trained DBT Therapist

-If you want to find a therapist, search our clinical resource directory (CRD) for providers who have completed DBT Intensive or Foundational training through Behavioral Tech or the UW Behavioral Research & Therapy Clinics (BRTC).
+If you want to find a therapist, search our list for providers who have completed DBT Intensive or Foundational training through Behavioral Tech or the UW Behavioral Research & Therapy Clinics (BRTC).

 Some therapists offer components of DBT treatment (e.g. skills group only) while others adhere to the comprehensive DBT treatment model.
 If you’d like to receive the comprehensive treatment, we recommend you review the information posted at this webpage: How to Know if a Therapist Does DBT